leptoquark1/sw-blurhash/README.md

 ### 4.0.0 Release Candidate

-- add default tag for image exclusion (and exclude from generation)
-  - make sure this will be removed when uninstalling the plugin
 - fix image parsing and blurhash decoding for images that were loaded with ajax. for example search popover or offcanvas menu and cart
 - test if picture elements work as expected